-For project-specific Hurricane Ian assessments and safety information, select a project link below.
+For project-specific information, select a project link below.

 Projects & Studies

-Project Description – This project will enhance the dune system by adding sand at the seaward edge of the existing dune, planting sea oats and supporting vegetation, and creating a more uniform front to the dune system along ~11.5 miles of the County's coastline.
-Sand placement began in October 2021 and is projected to be completed by fall of 2022.
-FEMA Dune Enhancement Project
+Project Description – This project will enhance the dune system by adding sand at the seaward edge of the existing dune, planting sea oats and supporting vegetation, and creating a more uniform front to the dune system along the proposed beaches of Ponte Vedra, South Ponte Vedra, Butler Beach and Crescent Beach.
+Construction scheduled to begin Summer 2023.
+Hurricane Ian/Nicole FEMA Dune Enhancement Project

-Community Meeting – On December 6, 2022, the County and coastal engineering consultant, Intera-GEC, will hold a community meeting at St. Anastasia Catholic Church - Celebration Hall, 6 PM to 7:30 PM to share and discuss the ongoing Summer Haven River Study.
-The study objective is to develop an array of possible, environmentally and financially sustainable, long-term solutions to maintain the flow of the Summer Haven River.
+Project Description –The study objective is to develop an array of possible, environmentally and financially sustainable, long-term solutions to maintain the flow of the Summer Haven River.
+Draft report scheduled to be released summer 2023.
 Summer Haven River Study

 Vilano Beach Army Corps Beach Project >>